Bornmajor/reusable-auth-form/README.md

-# Getting Started with Reusable Authenication form
+# Getting Started with Reusable Authentication form

 This project is a demonstration of how to create a reusable authentication form with built-in validations.
 It allows customization for sign-in, sign-up, or third-party authentication.